calvang/calvang-github-pages-home/README.md

 ### Description

 The client-side web app built using React and Typescript.
 Page information and data are indexed in `src/resources/data`.
-External project data is fetched using REST API calls to a basic Flask backend that retrieves project data.
+The dynamic implementation uses REST API calls to a basic Flask backend that retrieves project and home page data.
 The Github Pages version of this site does not have dynamic server-side processing, so it simply loads the data on rendering rather than fetching it from the API.

 ### Features

 #### Integrated Terminal

-Draggable terminal for navigation and finding information.
-Currently under development.
+Draggable+resizable terminal for navigation and finding information.
+For this feature, I attempted to emulate the desktop Linux terminal experience with a floating terminal that allows nagivation of the website and contains a few easter eggs!

+#### Markdown Blog

+Blog generated from parsing Markdown files with the `markdown-to-jsx` library and rendering the JSX output dynamically.
+Formatting is adapted to fit the theme of the website.
+Additional support for Facebook likes and comments are included.

 #### Progressiveness